-The term ‘pavement parking’ can be confusing as it can be used to describe a range of practices – from on-street parking at the side of the road, to parking either partially or entirely on the pavement.
-For the purposes of this paper, ‘pavement’ parking is used to describe parking where one or more wheels of a vehicle are on the pavement; other parking at the side of the road is described as ‘on-street’ parking.
+The term ‘pavement parking’ can be confusing, as it can be used to describe a range of practices – from on-street parking at the side of the road, to parking either partially or entirely on the pavement.
+For the purposes of this paper:

 Local authorities and the police may act to tackle on-street and pavement parking in various ways, such as under legislation governing obstruction and dangerous parking; designating limited areas of ‘no pavement parking’ through a Traffic Regulation Order (TRO); or establishing a special parking area.

-Recently there have been campaigns to introduce a complete civil ban on pavement parking, enforceable by local authorities.
-Pavement parking causes an obstruction to pedestrians and particular difficulties for blind and partially-sighted people, wheelchair and mobility scooter users and those with pushchairs and prams.
-This has led to a number of Private Members’ Bills being introduced in Parliament to provide to some degree wider control over pavement parking.
-The most recent of these was Simon Hoare’s Pavement Parking (Protection of Vulnerable Pedestrians) Bill 2015-16, which was debated in the House of Commons on 4 December 2015.
+There are long-standing campaigns to introduce a complete ban on pavement parking in England, and to make this a civil offence enforceable by local authorities.
+Pavement parking causes an obstruction to pedestrians and poses particular difficulties for blind and partially-sighted people, wheelchair and mobility scooter users and those with pushchairs and prams.
+These campaigns have resulted in Private Members’ Bills being introduced in Parliament to improve local authority controls over pavement parking.
+The most recent of these was Simon Hoare’s Pavement Parking (Protection of Vulnerable Pedestrians) Bill 2015-16, which was debated in the House of Commons in December 2015, and subsequently withdrawn by the Member after securing commitments from the Government to progress some of the issues he raised.

-Information on other parking-related matters can be found on the Roads Topical Page of the Parliament website.
+Information on other parking-related matters can be found on the Parliament website.

 Commons Briefing papers SN01170